 So if a business owner finds your blog:

-- you position yourself as an authority
+- You position yourself as an expert

-- demonstrate you know what you’re talking about
+- Demonstrate you know what you’re talking about

-- you set up credibility and demonstrate results because your blog solved some problems for free (so imagine how much more can you solve for money)
+- You set up credibility and demonstrate results because your blog solved some problems for free (so imagine how much more you can solve for money)

 In short, with a blog, you win on almost every front.

-Plus the additional benefit for you is that blog gives you access to much more clients than you can possibly handle.
+Plus, the additional benefit for you is that blog gives you access to much more clients than you can possibly handle.
 And that’s a good thing.
 Because now you can pick and choose your clients.

-Obviously you will choose the ones that are the easiest to work with and who pay the most.
+Obviously, you will choose the ones that are the easiest to work with and who pay the most.
 It doesn’t get better than that.